Manufacturing Facility Construction in Round Rock, TX

 We structure the assignment so scope packaging, field coordination, and owner communication stay tied to the same schedule logic from preconstruction through closeout.

-• A schedule that reflects equipment and startup dates
+• A schedule that reflects equipment delivery and startup dates — not a generic construction timeline that conflicts with supplier commitments

 Where owners most often use this scope.